QuentinRa/blog.quentinra.dev/info/html/index.md

 ## Icons

-Did you ever dream of having icons on your website like a lot of website?
-Well that's easy to do.
+Did you ever dream of having icons on your website like a lot of websites?
+Well, that's easy to do.
 The two most well-known libraries are

 * [Bootstrap Icons](https://icons.getbootstrap.com/)